 - 130 g Cauliflower florets

-- 1 teaspoon Punjabi Garam Masala 1 tsp
+- 1 tsp Punjabi Garam Masala 1 tsp

-- 2 tablespoon Finely choppedCoriander/ Cilantro leaves optional
+- 2 tbsp Finely choppedCoriander/ Cilantro leaves optional

 - For The Paratha